15 amazing Rome landmarks & attractions to visit

 Villa Borghese

-The park is such a gorgeous place to relax and unwind.
-Rent a rowing boat or a bike if you’re feeling marginally energetic, or simply amble along the pathways enjoying the scene.
+I’d suggest renting a rowing boat or a bike if you’re feeling marginally energetic, or simply amble along the pathways enjoying the scene.

-Good to know: If you’re travelling with children, you might also like to know that Bioparco di Roma, a popular zoo, is here too.
+Insider travel tip: If you’re travelling with children, you might also like to know that Bioparco di Roma, a popular zoo, is here too.

 11. Castel Sant’Angelo National Museum